CSC207-UofT/course-project-26/phase2/design_document_phase2.md

 #### Profile system
 Users in our database system can now have access to their profile which includes their personal information as well as the login information.
 Users can now edit their first name, last name, and address as well.
 The information will be updated immediately.
+Also, if you don't want to be registered, you can still use our platform as a guest.

 #### Database configuration (H2 Database)
 H2 database is an open-source database written in Java programming language which supports querying data in standard SQL.
 It is very much lightweight and its JAR file is only 1.5 MB in size.
-It also also provides a web interface called H2 Console to see the data.
+It also provides a web interface called H2 Console to see the data.

 The best thing about using an in-memory database is that we don’t have to do any configuration at all.
 We've' added